top of page

 Scrambling up rock face in Swiss Canyon in Little San Bernardino mountains

-The last climb was on a rock wall with great foot holds and then a narrow pinch point.
+The second climb offered solid foot holds as well and ended at a narrow pinch point.

 Scrambling up rock face in Swiss Canyon in Little San Bernardino mountains